 If you would like to ask any questions please refer to the contact page.

-Many new works are hused in a sculpture garden ‘Beeldentuin Achter de Westduinen’ in Ouddorp on the western edge of the island of Goeree Overflakkee over the Summer.
+Many new works can be seen in a sculpture garden ‘Beeldentuin Achter de Westduinen’ in Ouddorp on the western edge of the island of Goeree Overflakkee until the 27th September.

 The original eight pieces of 'Out of Palms Way' will take permanent residence there while many others wlll be housed there this Summer, including 'Forest: Lungs of the World', 'Inner Beauty', Can't see the Trees for the Forest' and some 'Fungal Spores' and five new tree pieces.